evlinos1/evlinos1.github.io/README.md

 </p>
 <h3 align="center">Server Manager Setup</h3>
 <p>
-  When you first load into the desktop of your VM environment, an application named "Server Manager" will appear.
+  When you first log into the desktop of your VM environment, an application named "Server Manager" will appear.
 On Server Manager's dashboard, click "Manage" then "Add Roles and Features".
   <img src="https://i.imgur.com/kRpUysm.png" height="75%" width="100%" alt="Working the issue"/>
 </p>
 <br />